DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/LLM Optimization and Adaptation/optimization_and_adaptation_methods.md

 - Knowledge Distillation: Training a smaller "student model" to replicate the behavior of a larger "teacher model," enabling lightweight deployments while retaining most of the teacher's performance.

 3. Zero-Shot and Few-Shot Learning: Use the model without re-training for inference by providing few or no examples/instructions in the input.
 In LLM domain these examples or instrcutions can be provided with the prompt.
+In terms of zero-shot learning, the LLM is expected to be pre-trained on diverse knowledge and instructions across domains

 4. Deployment and Inference Optimization
 Techniques to improve efficiency during deployment and inference: